-- High quality dry puppy food (often called puppy kibble).
-A Pomeranian puppy is best fed a dry food which comes in very small pieces).
+- High-quality dry puppy food (often called puppy kibble).
+A Pomeranian puppy is the best fed dry food that comes in very small pieces.

-- Feed your puppy dairy products daily.
-For example: puppy milk, yoghurt and cheese.
+- Feed your puppy dairy products daily, such as puppy milk, yogurt, and cheese.

 Pomeranian Puppy Feeding Timetable

 How often should my Pomeranian puppy eat?
 How frequently you must feed your Pomeranian puppy is dependent upon their age.

 Pomeranian puppies under six months must have food accessible at all times.

 Pomeranians over six months still require puppy food until 12 months.
 From 6 to 12 months, Pomeranian pups require canned puppy food to be offered twice daily, with dry food still available 24/7.